alyona-chur/hexxagon-game-system/README.md

--ConstantsLibrary

-Library with shared constants.
+-ConstantsLibrary- Library with shared constants.
 Using C#.

--HexxagonEnvironment

-Game environment.
+-HexxagonEnvironment- Game environment.
 Console Application.
 Using C#, TCPClient.

--HexxagonVisualizer

-Application for visualization.
+-HexxagonVisualizer- Application for visualization.
 Using C#, WPF.

--Agent_Csharp

-Empty C# agent.
+-Agent_Csharp- Empty C# agent.
 Can be used as a template.

--Agent_Raph v1.0

-Agent.
+-Agent_Raph v1.0- Agent.
 I can't guarantee that it's working.

 Issues:

-No agent+playr and statistic only type.
+No agent+player and statistic only type.

 Many exception when you turn clients/via/server on and of in a wrong order.